calisolo/titanic_gpt2_fine_tuned/README.md

 ### Why it sucks?
 - maybe no sufficient training data
-- maybe inappropriate model for task
+- maybe inappropriate model for task (i think this task not much related to word embeddings)
 - maybe wrong hyperparameters

 ### Reference